 Many over-the-counter medications are not safe to take for relief, but those with acetaminophen are generally recommended.
 Be sure to consult your doctor before beginning use.

-If you are against medications, there are many alternative ways for you to seek relief.
-There are even a number of ways to help you prevent the recurrence of your headaches.
+If you would prefer not to take medications, there are many alternative ways for you to seek relief.
+There are even several ways to help you prevent recurring headaches.

 If your headaches or migraines have a quick onset or are very severe for an extended period, it is time to consult your doctor.
 Most headache occurrences are normal, but they can sometimes be a symptom of other underlying issues.